thegedge/personal-site/_posts/dev/2014-09-01-end-of-summer-updates.md

 title: End of Summer Updates
 category: dev
 tags: [c++, opengl, voxels]
+description: Some updates on my voxel project, and thoughts on C++11.
 ---

 So it's been a couple of weeks since my last update.
 I definitely haven't had a lot of time to work